strimzi/proposals/087-adopt-connect-health-endpoint.md

 ## Rejected alternatives

 Wait until Kafka 3.8 branch is out of support in Strimzi and then switch to `/health`.
-This approach is also fine, but we want to make new Kafka features available in Strimzi as early as possible.
+This approach is fine, but we want to make new Kafka features available in Strimzi as early as possible.